DuoTeach: Dual Role Self-Teaching for Coarse-to-Fine Decision Coordination in Vision--Language Models: Experiments

 \subsection{Practicality and Efficiency Analysis}

-To evaluate efficiency, we compare our distilled Qwen2.5-VL-7B \textit{Student} against the larger Qwen2.5-VL-32B \textit{Base}.
-As shown in \cref{tab:efficiency_7b_vs_32b} and \cref{tab:practical_efficiency}, the 7B Student is more practical, requiring $4.0\times$ less VRAM (15.65\,GB), enabling deployment on 16–24\,GB GPUs instead of 80\,GB-class accelerators and delivers $2.81\times$ higher throughput, without catastrophic performance loss.
-The 7B Student remains competitive, matching or even surpassing the 32B Base on ImgNet-Animal (HCA: $+0.35$\,pp) and iNat-Plant (HCA: $+1.10$,pp), while the 32B Base retains a clear advantage on ImgNet-Artifact (HCA: $-5.40$,pp), likely due to its stronger raw visual knowledge for fine-grained artifact recognition.
-Overall, SEKD is an effective capability-transfer method whose realized gains are modulated by the student’s base visual capacity; moreover, results on MMBench indicate that SEKD maintains overall VQA performance without catastrophic forgetting (see Appendix~\ref{suppl:full-generalization} for details).
+We assess practicality along two axes: model-size efficiency (a smaller student vs.\ a larger Base) and invocation efficiency (a one-call student vs.\ a multi-step DCR teacher).

+\textit{Model-size efficiency.} We compare a Qwen2.5-VL-7B DuoTeach student against the Qwen2.5-VL-32B Base model.
+As shown in Table~\ref{tab:efficiency_7b_vs_32b} and Table~\ref{tab:efficiency_summary}(a), the 7B student uses $4.0\times$ less peak VRAM (15.65\,GB) and achieves $2.81\times$ higher throughput at batch size $=1$, enabling deployment on 16--24\,GB GPUs.
+Despite its smaller scale, it remains competitive in path reliability on ImgNet-Animal and iNat-Plant, while the 32B Base is stronger on ImgNet-Artifact.